gem-pasteur/Integron_Finder/doc/source/developer_guide/dev_guide.rst

     cd src
     git clone https://github.com/gem-pasteur/Integron_Finder
     cd Integron_Finder
-    pip install -e .[dev]
+    pip install -e ".[dev]"

-It install the requirements and create a directory in the virtualenv src/integron_finder and create links in the virtualenv.
-So integron finder is runnable and you can modify the sources and run it again without to reinstall the project.
+It installs the requirements and create a directory in the virtualenv src/integron_finder and create links in the virtualenv.
+So ``integron_finder`` is runnable and you can modify the sources and run it again without to reinstall the project.

 .. note::